 Student Leadership, & Organizations

-Integrating veterinary students with the faculty and staff of the Michigan State University (MSU) College of Veterinary Medicine (CVM) is critical for the success of the students and the CVM.
-For effective communication between students, faculty, and staff of the CVM community, students must have their own “organization” that fits with the College.
-There are four (4) veterinary student classes in the CVM Graduate Professional (DVM) Program.
-The following organizational structure fosters communication between the CVM faculty, staff and students as well as communication between the four (4) veterinary student classes.
+Integrating veterinary students with the faculty and staff of the College is critical for the success of the students and College.
+For effective communication between the students, faculty, and staff of the CVM community, the students must have their own “organization” that fits with the College.
+There are four (4) veterinary student cohorts, two (2) veterinary nursing cohorts, and PhD (graduate) students in the College.
+The following organizational structure fosters communication between the College faculty and staff and the students, AND communication amongst all students at the College.

 Student Advisory Council